stevetownend/blog/source/_posts/20200719-Ure-Cricket-Field-Lightened-Load.md

 - Chub
 - Cricket Field
 ---
 Following on from my roving session, I decided to add another rod (no rod bag) and baits in a zipped up groundbait bowl/bag.
 I decided to take my usual loosefeed mix tonight and go back to my favourite peg 14 for the evening.
-I also managed to put my landing net pole into my rucksack so had onnly 2 rods in one hand and my groundbait bag in the other.
+I also managed to put my landing net pole into my rucksack so had only 2 rods in one hand and my groundbait bag in the other.
 Again this was a very light load and walking to the river was a breeze.

 I used my 2 swan shot link ledger with cheese paste near the tree and my Barbel rod with a 3/4oz lead just this side of the main flow.
 I would stick to luncheon meat on the Barbel rod.